top of page

 Lightness instead of burden.

-In Eden, you do not have to become smaller to live lighter.
+In Eden, you do not have to become smaller in order to live more lightly.

 just not on your shoulders.